I realise that doing an annual review of your photography business may sound boring. But, I assure you, it’ll be well worth the effort!

 Things to consider during the annual review of your photography business

 - Or, perhaps you weren’t as consistent with your marketing as you would have liked to have been?

-Maybe, there were mitigating circumstances that you could never have foreseen, and these impacted your business performance this past year?
+- Maybe, there were mitigating circumstances that you could never have foreseen, and these impacted your business performance this past year?

 - Or, you’ve realised that you want to work fewer days every week to get a better work-life balance?

-Keep these learnings in the forefront of your mind as you go into the new year so that you can move forward in a positive way and don’t risk replicating actions and behaviours that don’t serve you or your business.
+Keep these learnings in the forefront of your mind as you go into the new year so that you can move forward in a positive way, and don’t risk replicating actions and behaviours that don’t serve you or your business.

 STEP 3: SET INTENTIONS & DEFINE YOUR WORD FOR THE YEAR

 Once you have fully reviewed the current year and have a long list of learning points, you can now set out how you want the next year to pan out.